data-capsule/dc-prototype/README.md

        cache, or in the last proven hash block.
-If it is valid, it becomes the last proven hash block, and the previous last proven hash block is moved to the cache. at the end of the proof, the given hash must be present in the last proven hash block or in the hash cache.
+If it is valid, it becomes the last proven hash block, and the previous last proven hash block is moved to the cache.
+ - (potential 3rd operation) `startCache(hashes)` tells the server the state of the state of its cache.
+This will allow the client to persist its cache across connections. at the end of the proof, the given hash must be present in the last proven hash block or in the hash cache.
 If not, the proof is invalid.